yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 Every node is implicitly a coordinating node (a node that has an explicit empty list of roles via `node.roles` will only act as a coordinating node).

-## Kibana

-Kibana is a UI client for ES.

 ## Data Communication Between Nodes

 ### Node Communications